grimme-lab/qc2-teaching/doc/recommendations.rst

 At the beginning of the course you got a number of the computer you will work on.

-First you need access to the intranet, the only way to access any machine in the facility is by tunneling via the ssh-server.
+First you need access to the intranet.
+The only way to access any machine in the facility is by tunneling via the ssh-server.
 You will receive an account on one of the ssh-servers as well.

 .. important::